 Sexual dysfunction can be treated with the help of cognitive behavioral therapies such as couple counseling.
-These therapies can help you change the way you think, allowing you to manage the negative feelings determined by Prozac libido decrease that usually has a huge impact on a person’s self-image and self-esteem.
+These therapies can help to change the way of thinking, allowing to manage the negative feelings determined by Prozac libido decrease that usually has a huge impact on a person’s self-image and self-esteem.

 Prozac sexual side effects are frequent in both genders but these effects shall not govern the sex life.
 Everyone reacts differently to antidepressants, so one shouldn’t be afraid or ashamed to talk to a professional about the adverse effects experienced.

-If you or your loved one suffer from sexual dysfunctions as a side effect of Fluoxetine use and would like to receive more information about professional rehab and addiction centers, call our 24-hour hotline at (888)-459-5511 to speak with a well-informed representative.
+If someone suffers from sexual dysfunctions as a side effect of Fluoxetine use and would like to receive more information about professional rehab and addiction centers, call this 24-hour hotline at (888)-459-5511 to speak with a well-informed representative.